Heartbreak for Kohli and India as Australia wins the Cricket World Cup for 6th time. Head hits 137

 Head was dismissed off what proved to be the next-to-last ball of the match, caught in the deep while attempting to hit a title-clinching boundary.
 In came Glenn Maxwell and he ran two off his first ball, securing a victory that prompted fireworks above the world’s largest cricket venue.

-The Indians won all 10 of their matches before the final and were seeking a third trophy in their fourth appearance in a title match that brought a country of 1.4 billion people to a virtual standstill.
+India won all 10 of its matches before the final and was seeking a third trophy in its fourth appearance in a title match that brought a country of 1.4 billion people to a virtual standstill.
 They were outplayed in every department by battle-ready Australia, though, and restricted to 240 all out on a slow pitch after losing the toss with only Virat Kohli (54) and Lokesh Rahul (66) making half-centuries.

 “We were not good enough today,” India skipper Rohit Sharma said.
 “We tried everything, but it didn’t work.
 We needed 20-30 more runs — we were looking at 270-280 but we kept losing wickets.
 When you have 240 on the board, you want to keep taking wickets.
 We took three, but credit to Head and Labuschagne for their partnership.
 We couldn’t open up the game.”